 Drive all the arguments to resolution by making them understand that they are on the same team.
 In order to resolve the conflict, you need to generate empathy.
 Make sure each party understands the other’s point of view.

 Use your experience to guide them through these disagreements.
 Just remember, that you are there to help them resolve their conflicts.

 You need to be the one in control of the discussion.
-Do not deviate from the topic, nor let anybody focus on anything else, other than the objective of the discussion.
-Use your experience to tell them about previous similar cases relevant to the meeting.
+Do not deviate from the topic, nor let anybody focus on anything else.
+Share some similar cases you've encountered throughout your journey as a manager and how they came to a resolution.